cvat-ai/cvat/site/content/en/docs/manual/advanced/serverless-tutorial.md

 _perfectly_ annotate 50% of your data, it means that manual work will only be reduced in half.

-When we know that DL models can help us to annotate data faster, the next question is how to use them?
-In CVAT all such DL models are implemented as serverless functions for the [Nuclio][nuclio-homepage] serverless platform.
+Knowing that DL models can help us annotate data faster, how do we do this then?
+In CVAT, these DL models are implemented as serverless functions from the [Nuclio][nuclio-homepage] serverless platform.
 And there are multiple implemented functions which can be found in the [serverless][cvat-builtin-serverless] directory such as _Mask RCNN, Faster RCNN, SiamMask, Inside Outside Guidance, Deep Extreme Cut_, etc.